 Sowing the Seeds for a Flourishing Future

-As a Church School, our Christian values influence all that we do.
-Our values are used as themes for our collective worship cycle, they are incorporated by staff throughout the curriculum and are used by both staff and pupils when resolving situations or overcoming difficulties.
+As a Church School, our Christian vision and values influence all that we do.
+Our values are used as themes for our collective worship cycle; they are incorporated by staff throughout the curriculum and are used by both staff and pupils when resolving situations or overcoming difficulties.
+These values support the school community to work to achieve our vision of nurture and nourish individuals so they can grow and flourish in all areas, including their relationships.

-The Governors and staff work closely with the Oxford Diocese Board of Education to ensure we provide a rich and stimulating curriculum alongside engaging, purposeful and meaningful collective worship.
+The Governors and staff work closely with the Oxford Diocese Board of Education to ensure we provide a rich and stimulating curriculum alongside invitational, inspirational and inclusive collective worship.

-We have a thriving local church, St Mark's, with which we have very close links; Reverend Nick Wynne-Jones regularly visits us to lead acts of worship and to work with children and staff.
+We have a thriving local church, St Mark's, with which we have very close links; Reverend Julia Myles regularly visits us to lead acts of worship and to work with children and staff.
 We have regular services at the church and many of our pupils enjoy singing at some of the church's own services.
-We also have regular visits from Reverend Heather Parbury who is rector of Pangbourne, Tidmarsh and Sulham.
+We also have regular visits from Reverend Mark Hopkins from St James the Less, Pangbourne.

 We are proud to be a Church school and believe that this enables us to produce the caring, nurturing, stimulating and forward-thinking environment which gives our pupils such a positive start on their educational journey.